Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: Introduction

+Very recently, the LHCb collaboration \cite{LHCb2021T} reported important observation of a doubly charmed tetraquark containing two charm quarks, an anti-u and an anti-d quark, using the LHCb-experiment data at CERN, which manifests itself as a narrow peak in the mass spectrum of $D^{0}D^{0}\pi^{+}$ mesons just below the $D^{*+}D^{0}$ mass threshold.
+This invite quantitative study of mass spectroscopy of the multiquark hadrons and rises issue as if there are (strongly) stable charmed tetraquark $T_{cc}$.
+For the nonstrange tetraquark $T_{cc}$, most of mass computations \cite{KR:pr2017,Eichten:pr2017,Luo:2017eub,Mehen:D17,M3H:D21,M3H:D22} predict masses around $3.9-4.1$ GeV, above the $D^{*+}D^{0}$ mass threshold $3876$ MeV.
+On the other hand, given the measured mass $M(\Xi_{cc})=3621.55 \pm 0.53$ MeV of doubly charmed baryon $\Xi_{cc}^{++}(3620)=ccu$ discovered by the LHCb in 2020\cite{LHCb20J}, a simple native sum rule $M(cc\bar{q}\bar{q})$=$2M(ccu)$-$M(cc\bar{c}\bar{c})/2$ predicts the mass of the nonstrange cc tetraquark $T_{cc}$ to be around $3800.1\pm 12.1$ MeV, which is below the $D^{*}D^{0}$ mass threshold.
+In the past thirty years, doubly heavy tetraquarks have been studied extensively \cite{Ader:D82,Zouzou:C86,Manohar:B93,Bicudo:D15,Bicudo:D17,Mathur:D19S, LuCD:D20}.
+For recent review, see Refs. \cite{AliBk,Upd2022}.

-In this work, we compute the mass of $bb\bar{q}_{k}\bar{q}$ and give the mass analysis of their charm partners using the QCD sum rule approach, where the light quarks $q_{k/l}$ and $q$ can be $u/d$ or $s$.
-In our estimation of the continuum threshold parameter $s_{0}$, we have checked that our chosen $s_{0}$ is acceptable within the standard limits.
-Further, the Borel parameter $M_{b}^{2}$ in our computation is limited to the range $[15,20]GeV^2$ by tuning the pole contribution to ensure pole dominance at the phenomenological side, and tuning the convergence ratio to make sure the operator product expansion(OPE) convergent.
+In this work, we perform a mass analysis of the doubly bottom tetraquarks $bb\bar{n}\bar{n}$, $bb\bar{n}\bar{s}$ and their charm partners $cc\bar{n}\bar{n}$ using the QCD sum rule approach, where the light quarks $n$($=u, d$) can be the up or down quark.
+A quantitative mass predictions are given for four types of tetraquarks with the mass around $10.3$ GeV for nonstrange states($I = 1$) and $10.5$GeV for strange partners($I = \frac{1}{2}$).
+The masses of doubly charmed partners $cc\bar{n}\bar{n}$($I =1$) are around $3.8$ GeV, very close to the $D^{*}D^{0}$ mass threshold.
+In mass analysis, the Borel parameter $M_{b}^{2}$ is confined to the range $[15,20]\,\rm{GeV}^2$ to make sure that the pole contribution dominate at the phenomenological side, and the operator product expansion(OPE) convergents at the quark-gluon side.
+We also compute weak decay widths of the doubly bottom tetraquarks.

+This Letter is organized as follows: after introduction, we outline the QCD sum rule approach for the doubly heavy(DH) tetraquark $QQ\bar{n}\bar{n}$, $QQ\bar{n}\bar{s}$ in Sect.
+II and in the Sect.
+III we perform numerical computations of the masses for them in details, with weak decay widths of the doubly bottom tetraquark $bb\bar{q}\bar{n}$ given.
+The Letter ends with summary in Sect.
+IV.